-Staff requests that JPACT kick-off a discussion of the key policy elements and most promising measures identified to date for testing.
-JPACT will have the opportunity to continue this discussion at the May and June meetings.
-In June, staff will report back on stakeholder feedback received on the elements and measures and seek JPACT and Metro Council direction on the measures to be recommended for testing through case studies.
+Staff requests that JPACT continue discussion of the key policy elements and most promising measures identified to date for testing.

+In June, staff will report back on stakeholder feedback received on the elements and measures.
+In July, staff will seek JPACT direction on testing potential elements and measures through case studies during the summer.

-POLICY QUESTIONS - KICK-OFF DISCUSSION
+POLICY QUESTIONS FOR DISCUSSION

-See Attachment 3
+See Attachment 1